 So far all these slow-light techniques suffer from the drawback of a significant amplitude change associated with the delaying effect.
 For instance a one-pulse width delaying gives rise to a large 30 dB pulse amplitude change using SBS.
-We have recently demonstrated that the high flexibility of SBS opens unprecedented achievements and offers the possibility to experimentally demonstrated that can be potentially extended well beyond using additional pumps.
+We have recently demonstrated that the high flexibility of SBS opens unprecedented achievements and offers the possibility to synthesize a gain spectral profile, so that signal delays or advances can be realized with an ideally absolute null amplitude change [15].
+This can be obtained by the combination of gain and loss spectral profiles with identical depth but different width, resulting in a net zero gain and a differential delaying effect.